KlimDos/check-process-remotely/readme.md

-# simple script to check whether the Java process is running on the remote server
+### Simple script to check whether the Java process is running on the remote server

 ### based on sshpass - the tool which helps to authorize using emulation of password input